A Proposed New Tax, Mainly On Latinos, To Pay For Trump's Border Wall

 But the idea of taxing remittances is gaining support in some wealthy countries that rely heavily on migrant labor.
 Bahrain, Kuwait, Saudi Arabia and the United Arab Emirates have recently proposed remittance taxes.

 The World Bank has blasted the idea of these taxes, calling them a "bad idea."
-The World Bank says they hurt some of the poorest countries on the globe by reducing the inflow of desperately needed cash.
+The World Bank says they hurt some of the poorest countries by reducing the inflow of desperately needed cash.
 In addition, a World Bank report on the subject last month says remittance taxes are difficult to administer.

-Even if the taxes are put in place, the report notes, migrants are likely to find some other way to get their money home without paying a tax.
+Even if the taxes are put in place, the report notes, migrants are likely to find some other way to get their money sent without paying a tax.